Justice Department Sues Vermont Medical Center Over Abortion

 The nurse asked to be relieved, but was told no. The lawsuit said the incident caused the nurse, who was referred to in court documents as Nurse 1, “deep emotional trauma.”

-A year later the nurse, who has since left the hospital, filed a complaint with the Justice Department's Civil Rights Office.
+A year later the nurse, who has since left the hospital, filed a complaint with the HHS Office for Civil Rights.

-Note: This story was first published on December 16, 2020.
-It was updated on December 17, 2020, to correct the name of the organization initially involved in the case to the Department of Health and Human Services Office for Civil Rights, instead of the Civil Rights Division.